fvena/temp/.github/pr_template.md

 - [ ] 📘 I have updated the README.
 - [ ] ✍️ I have updated the documentation accordingly.
 - [ ] 📚 I have updated the examples in the documentation.
-- [ ] 🌐 I have updated project website.
+- [ ] 🌐 I have updated the project website.